MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_protocol_offload_block_list.md

 Query, update, invalidate, or terminate offload: The offload target failed to perform the operation
        on the state associated with, or referenced by, the NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure.

+#### NDIS_STATUS_RESOURCES

+Initiate offload: The offload target failed to offload the state associated with the
+       NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate sufficient host memory.

+Query, update, invalidate, or terminate offload: Not an allowed status value.

+#### NDIS_STATUS_OFFLOAD_TCP_ENTRIES

+Initiate offload: The offload target failed to offload the state associated with the
+       NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a TCP connection state object.

+Query, update, invalidate, or terminate offload: Not an allowed status value.

+#### NDIS_STATUS_OFFLOAD_PATH_ENTRIES

+Initiate offload: The offload target failed to offload the state associated with the
+       NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a path state object.

+Query, update, invalidate, or terminate offload: Not an allowed status value.

+#### NDIS_STATUS_OFFLOAD_NEIGHBOR_ENTRIES

+Initiate offload: The offload target failed to offload the state associated with the
+       NDIS_PROTOCOL_OFFLOAD_BLOCK_LIST structure because the offload target could not allocate a neighbor state object.

+Query, update, invalidate, or terminate offload: Not an allowed status value.

 #### NDIS_STATUS_OFFLOAD_HW_ADDRESS_ENTRIES